AR Practices from 2010 to 2020

 In the far yesteryear of 2010, most credit applications were either on paper or an emailed PDF.
 Credit decisions were based on credit bureau reports, difficult to aggregate peer data and a customer’s history with the business.
 Sadly, in 2020 – much of this is same.
 The status quo for the process is slow and manual.
 But automation is breathing new life into the space.
 To see how, learn more about how Billtrust’s smart, flexible Credit Application automates the process of gathering references, and the ways that Billtrust’s Credit Management solution algorithmically analyzes credit requests for faster and more accurate decisioning.

 Amazon was hot with consumers in 2010, but B2B interactions struggled to succeed online.
 Business customers felt more comfortable placing their orders with salespeople.
 In 2020, it’s the exact opposite.
 Amazon has trained all of us to crave seamless ordering experiences and B2B buyers don’t want to waste their time on the phone.
-B2B webstores have exploded in popularity and services like Billtrust Order provide companies with the ability to easily launch a turnkey or totally custom store with custom ordering tools, automatically populated product pages and advanced order tracking.
+B2B webstores have exploded in popularity and services like Billtrust Order provide companies with the ability to easily launch a holistic or totally custom store with custom ordering tools, automatically populated product pages and advanced order tracking.

 Bills, Bills, Bills